 In addition to the requirements, the laws also deal with investment administration, investment guarantees and protections, and investment incentives.
 The proclamation also sets the procedures on investment permit which is dealt on the article dealing with investment procedures.

-The commercial code provides the legal bases for doing business in Ethiopia.
-The commercial code is composed of five books; (1) Traders and Businesses, (2) Business organizations, (3) Carriage and Insurance, (4) Negotiable Instruments and Banking Transactions and, (5) Bankruptcy and scheme of arrangements.
+he new commercial code provides the legal bases for doing business in Ethiopia.
+The new commercial code is composed of three books; (1) Traders and Businesses, (2) Business organizations, and (3) Bankruptcy and scheme of arrangements.
+On the other hand, the Ethiopian Commercial Code of 1960’s contained two additional books: (1) Carriage and Insurance, and (2) Negotiable Instruments and Banking Transactions

-This regulation establishes the bodies empowered to regulate and administer the investment laws, the Ethiopian Investment Commission and Ethiopian Investment Board.
-It is important to note that these regulatory bodies have the mandate to promote, facilitate, regulate, and administer foreign direct investments but not domestic investment (this falls under the ambit of the Ministry of Trade and industry).
+The new investment proclamation re-establishes the bodies empowered to regulate and administer the investment laws, the Ethiopian Investment Commission and Ethiopian Investment Board.
+It is important to note that these regulatory bodies have the mandate to promote, facilitate, regulate, and administer foreign direct investments.

 4. Regarding Industrial ParksIndustrial Park Proclamation No. 886/2015 and Council of Ministers Regulation No. 417/2017 on Industrial Parks